aarya-bhatia/irc/README.md

 text file that contains the username, realname and nick for that user.
 This allows the user to login with `/client filename`.
 The client will load all the user details from the specified file and make the registration requests to the server on its own.
-These include the NICK and USER message.
+These requests include the NICK and USER message.

+For example, a client can create a file 'login.txt' with the following
+contents: `aarya aaryab2 :Aarya Bhatia`.
+Now the client can start the program and type `/client login.txt`.
+The client will use this file to create the initial registration request and push them to the message queue, ready to be delivered to the server.
+The server registers the client if the request succeeds and it notifies the other servers about the users existence.
+This enables the new user to receive messages from other users on the network.
+The registration can fail for various reasons, for example the NICK chosen by the user may be in use.
+Furthermore, the requests sent by the client may be malformed.
+In any case, the server will remove the connection with the client and no other messages will be exchanged.

+After registration, the user can quit the client program by typing the `QUIT [:<reason>]` command.
+This will gracefully stop the client.
+There will be a final exchange of messages between the client and server to faciliate the removal of the client from the network.
+The client should send a QUIT message to the server and the server will reply with an ERROR message.
+The client thread will exit on receiving the ERROR message.
+The main thread would have exited after the first QUIT message was sent.
+Finally, the program can be closed.
+Note that the server must update the data structures on its side, and notify the entire network that the client has left.
+The other servers recursively perform the same action.

+For chatting between users or on a channel, we use the `PRIVMSG` command.
+There is more about this command later.
+The way this command works is that it takes the name of a target as the first parameter and the text as the final parameter.
+The server checks if the target is a user or channel before making a decision on how to relay it forward.
+If the target is found on the original server, the server can push the message to the target user(s) message queues.

-For server mode, we can run a similar command such as `/register servername`.
+To use the client program in 'server mode', we can run a similar command such as `/register servername`.
 Here servername refers to a server name in the config file as mentioned before.

 ## Logic

+The server handles three kinds of polling events for each connection:

-The server operates by using the epoll API to listen for Read/Write events on all the available clients as well as the server's listening socket.
-If the event occurs on the listening socket, it means that the server can connect to new clients and initialise their data.
+- If the event occurs on the server's own listening socket, it signals to the server that it can accept new connections.

-In the case the event is on a client socket, there are three cases:

 - On an error event, the client is disconnected.
 A disconnect is important because the server should inform the rest of the network about this user.
 The